 At the Fortress of Louisbourg, you’ll step back in time to experience what life might have been like in colonial Cape Breton during the 18th century.
 The evening begins with a traditional meal served by candlelight, with hosts dressed in period costumes that bring history to life.
 After dinner, a lantern-lit stroll through the cobblestone streets of the impeccably reconstructed fortress leads you to a concert in the chapel of the King’s Bastion.
 The combination of music, candlelight, and historic surroundings creates an atmosphere that will leave you with goosebumps.

-Pro Tip: While you might have goosebumps from the performance, you may also get them from the chill in the air.
-True to it’s 18th century character, there’s no central heating at the Fortress, so dress warmly!
+You may get goosebumps from the performance, but you’ll also get them from the chill in the air.
+True to its 18th century character, there’s no central heating at the Fortress of Louisbourg.
+Bring a warm layer you can pull on just in case.

 The Legendary Festival Club